fernandoem88/react-hooks-in-callback/README.md

 }
 ```

-As you can notice in your action, the only one parameter is _user_. every other parameters related to hooks are defined directly in **useActionUtils** and every change depending on it will be done only in it and won't affect your components.
+As we can notice in our action, the only one parameter is _user_. every other parameters related to hooks are defined directly in **useActionUtils** and every change depending on it will be done only in it and won't affect our components.

-if it was a redux-thunk action, the synthax would be more complex, check the difference bellow.
+if it was a redux-thunk action, the synthax would be more complex, we can see the difference bellow.

 ```typescript
 // redux-thunk action